j8hu/j8hu/README.md

 ## Hi there 👋
+This is my personal account, not my school account

 <!--
 **j8hu/j8hu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.